dream0x/useful-cmd/README.md

-# Hello all, below are all the handy server management commands
+# Handy server management commands

 This guide will be updated to over time as i find more interesting commands